 "In Bening, you get family and friends to share stories, like to get new insights."

-.
 This phenomenon shows that Facebook can make users build exemplary communication and relationships to feel more open.
-As explained by Zheng et al. an online connection is said to be of acceptable quality if among its members can share messages openly, some notes show emotional closeness, openness, mutual trust, and they can communicate about many things (Zheng et al., 2010)
+As explained by Zheng et al., an online connection is said to be of acceptable quality if among its members messages can be openly shared.
+Some notes show emotional closeness, openness, mutual trust, and that individuals can communicate about many things (Zheng et al., 2010)

 This openness was not only because of the closeness between Bening residents but also because all Bening Society residents were women.
-In cyberspace, women tend to be easier to do self-disclosure than men.
-The results of this study also emphasize this statement, especially when they are involved in a community of all female members so that the informant feels safe and comfortable to tell anything.
-As the third informants said below:
+In the cyberspace, women tend to be more likely to self-disclose information than men.
+The results of this study also emphasize this statement, especially when involved in a community of all female members so that the informant feels safe and comfortable to tell anything.
+As the third informant says below:

 "In the group, all girls, Ms. Even to our friendship on Facebook, I don't accept friendship guys on Facebook.
 I don't know much like that, including me.
 I don't want any men on my FB.
 We often chat.
 Also, see their daily lives on Facebook.
 From there, you can know which are good and which are not right ".

 Several studies have supported this statement.
 Research conducted by Larsen states that adult women express their feelings more often on messages written on social networking sites (Larsen, 2007).
 Things are very different when in face-to-face communication.
-Women tend to be problematic in conducting, especially when meeting strangers.
+Women tend to be problematic in conducting face-to-face communication, especially when meeting strangers.

-For decades, Self-Disclosure an essential factor in building closer relationships.
-In face-to-face communication, self-disclosure is only when individuals already know each other well (Clark, Mills, and Powell 1986).
+For decades, self-disclosure an essential factor for building closer relationships.
+In face-to-face communication, self-disclosure only occurs when individuals already know each other well (Clark et al., 1986).
 What is different in this study is that Facebook users can open themselves freely, including expressing their hearts, even though Facebook users don't know each other.
 Facebook has made its users open themselves up comfortably to express their emotions and get responses from others (Walther et al., 2009).
 Self-disclosure is more likely to be done on Facebook, significantly when Facebook account owners update their status on the Facebook wall page.
 The updating status on Facebook provides opportunities for openness and transparency, which aims to build intimacy and intimacy between individuals (Kirkpatrick 2010).

 Mutual support

-The absence of "distance" among netizens in communicating via Facebook.
-As in face-to-face communication, when individuals meet with strangers, there will be "distance" between them so that the communication process that runs feels "stiff" and limited.
-Likewise, on the Bening Society community, Facebook.
-The communication process occurs intensely and continuously, even though the community members are met through Facebook.
+There is an absence of "distance" among netizens in communicating via Facebook.
+As in face-to-face communication, when individuals meet with strangers, there will be "distance" between them so that the communication process feels "stiff" and limited, as is seen on the Bening Society community on Facebook.
+The communication process occurs intensely and continuously, even though the community members only meet through Facebook.
 As stated by the following eighty informants:

 "Yeah ... we all started to know him in this group.
-What I like about this group is its solidarity.
+What I like about this group is its solidarity.”